 If you have any questions about the terms of the Subscription Agreement, please contact firstname.lastname@example.org.

-The Shared Assessments Program (“SA”), acting through its managing agent and parent company, The Santa Fe Strategy Center LTD, d/b/a The Santa Fe Group (collectively, the “Program”) attaches the following terms and conditions to organizations and individuals (the “Subscriber”) that download, copy and/or use certain documents developed and owned by the Program, which include content formatted in Excel files, and which are designed to address issues related to third party risk assurance, including regulatory compliance and risk management.
+The Shared Assessments Program (“SA”), acting through its managing agent and parent company, The Santa Fe Strategy Center LLC, d/b/a Shared Assessments (collectively, the “Program”) attaches the following terms and conditions to organizations and individuals (the “Subscriber”) that download, copy and/or use certain documents developed and owned by the Program, which include content formatted in Excel files, and which are designed to address issues related to third party risk assurance, including regulatory compliance and risk management.
 By downloading such documents you hereby agree that, as a Subscriber, you and any organization you represent will adhere to and be bound by the following terms and conditions (the “Subscription Agreement”).
 For value and consideration acknowledged and received, the Program and the Subscriber agree as follows:

 The Program hereby grants to Subscriber a non-exclusive, limited license during the Term to download, access, use and reproduce the Documents for the purpose of assessing Subscriber’s vendors (“Vendors”), or providing documentation of Subscriber’s risk management controls, practices, policies and procedures to customers, clients, consultants, or business partners (collectively “Customers”), subject to the following covenants and conditions:

-In the event that the Subscriber fails to fully perform any of its obligations under this Subscription Agreement including, without limitation, failure to make timely payment of the Licensee Fees, any breach of the terms of the License provided in Section 2 above or any violation of the Program’s intellectual rights in the Documents under Section 3 above (a “Default”), and the Default is not cured within thirty (30) days of the Program providing written notice of the Default to Subscriber, the Program may terminate the license provided herein and, without election of remedies or other waiver, pursue any and all legal or contractual remedies available to it, including without limitation, money damages and/or injunctive relief.
-Subscriber will provide Program with the ability to confirm Licensee’s compliance with all of the obligations in Section 6 through a reasonable inspection of Licensee’s web site and Licensed Products within 30 days of notification by Program to perform such inspection.
+In the event that the Subscriber fails to fully perform any of its obligations under this Subscription Agreement including, without limitation, failure to make timely payment of the Licensee Fees, any breach of the terms of the License provided in Section 3 above or any violation of the Program’s intellectual rights in the Documents under Section 4 above (a “Default”), and the Default is not cured within thirty (30) days of the Program providing written notice of the Default to Subscriber, the Program may terminate the license provided herein and, without election of remedies or other waiver, pursue any and all legal or contractual remedies available to it, including without limitation, money damages and/or injunctive relief.

 In the event of that Program terminates this Agreement and the license provided herein, Subscriber shall: